Training Tips for Trail Racing in the Alps

 If you are planning on racing here, or you dream of racing here one day, I hope these suggestions and training tips will set you on track for a successful day at the races.

-Finding the Right Race
+Finding the right race

 When I first started trail racing in the Alps, I was overwhelmed by the sheer number of races – everything from a local 15km trail run to the mountain hut above a small village, to huge festivals with thousands of participants.
 Many of us naturally gravitate towards the famous races, and for good reason.
 However, I think there is a lot of value in exploring some of the smaller, local races – you often get a true feel for the region, and these gatherings are far less intimidating than marquee events like the Ultra-Trail du Mont-Blanc.
 Somewhat shamelessly, I will add that I think Run the Alps has over the years developed and maintained a fantastic resource in the Race Finder.
 This is a great place to get started and find a race that will suit your interests.
 If you haven’t heard of a particular race that is piquing your interest in the Race Finder, don’t be put off!
 Feel free to reach out to us – among the guides and staff, odds are good one of us at Run the Alps can speak to the race in question.

-So… Where to Start?
+Where to start?

 In some regards, training for an Alps trail race is not much different from training for a trail race anywhere else.
 When I work with athletes, we always begin with a long range plan.
 We start with the race and work forward from that point.
 Having the big picture of your training goals, no matter what distance or difficulty of race you are training for, is always beneficial.